Black-box Dataset Ownership Verification via Backdoor Watermarking

 \subsubsection{The Effects of Poisoning Rate}

 As shown in Figure \ref{fig:effects_gamma}, the watermark success rate increases with the increase of poisoning rate $\gamma$ in all cases.
 These results indicate that defenders can improve the verification confidence by using a relatively large $\gamma$.
+In particular, almost all evaluated attacks reach a high watermark success rate even when the poisoning rate is small ($e.g.$, 1\%).
+In other words, our dataset watermarking is stealthy as dataset owners only need to modify a few samples to succeed.
 However, the benign accuracy decreases with the increases of $\gamma$ in most cases.
 In other words, there is a trade-off between WSR and BA to some extent.
 The defenders should assign $\gamma$ based on their specific needs in practice.